bahabeast/Logistical-system/README.md

 - Lowers communication overhead between drivers, logisticians, and clients
 - Supports modern security practices and modular scalability

-## Getting Started

-1. Clone the repository
-2. Configure `application.properties` for your PostgreSQL instance
-3. Use `mvn spring-boot:run` or run the main class via your IDE
-4. Access endpoints using Postman or integrate with a frontend

 ## Conclusion
 This application serves as a foundational backend for logistics digitalization.
 It can significantly improve operational transparency, accountability, and efficiency for transportation firms.
 With support for automated order tracking, role-specific logic, and document management, it aims to go beyond what regional platforms currently offer.